Spoookyyy/luaj/README.md

 # Usage

-Luau is an embeddable language, but it also comes with two command-line tools by default, `luau` and `luau-analyze`.
+Luaj is an embeddable language, but it also comes with two command-line tools by default, `luaj` and `luaj-analyze`.

-`luau` is a command-line REPL and can also run input files.
+`luaj` is a command-line REPL and can also run input files.
 Note that REPL runs in a sandboxed environment and as such doesn't have access to the underlying file system except for ability to `require` modules.

-`luau-analyze` is a command-line type checker and linter; given a set of input files, it produces errors/warnings according to the file configuration, which can be customized by using `--!` comments in the files or [`.luaurc`](https://github.com/Roblox/luau/blob/master/rfcs/config-luaurc.md) files.
-For details please refer to [type checking]( https://luau-lang.org/typecheck) and [linting](https://luau-lang.org/lint) documentation.
+`luau-analyze` is a command-line type checker and linter; given a set of input files, it produces errors/warnings according to the file configuration, which can be customized by using `--!` comments in the files or [`.luaurc`](https://github.com/Roblox/luaj/blob/master/rfcs/config-luaurj.md) files.
+For details please refer to [type checking]( https://luaj-lang.org/typecheck) and [linting](https://luau-lang.org/lint) documentation.

-You can download the binaries from [a recent release](https://github.com/Roblox/luau/releases).
+You can download the binaries from [a recent release](https://github.com/Roblox/luaj/releases).

 # Building

-To build Luau tools or tests yourself, you can use CMake on all platforms:
+To build luaj tools or tests yourself, you can use CMake on all platforms:

 ```sh
 mkdir cmake && cd cmake